josemlwdf/PCAP_Parser/README.md

 The greppable output is what makes this script awesome.
 With it we can `grep` for a `timestamp`, an `source/destination IP address`, a `source/destination port` or `any data` in the body of the packets stream.
 Then we can format the data as needed.
 We just replace the text ` @ ` (`blank@blank`) by `\n` and we will restore the new lines on the packet stream to get a pretty nice output.

+### WARNING:
+The output file might still contain `binary data` so the `grep` command can fail.
+Just open it with a text editor and save it to transform the binary into ascii.

 ### Example

         cat greppabledata.txt | grep '127.0.0.1' | sed 's/ @ /\n/g'